Consumers will benefit from the IoT but we must build trust in connected devices first.

 Before the coronavirus pandemic, many of us had embraced connected technologies but few of us depended on them.
 When they were the only way to stay connected to our colleagues, customers, healthcare professionals, and loved ones they became more important in our lives.

 Now, an increasing number of people are buying Internet of Things (IoT) products to enhance their wellbeing, their feeling of security or to optimize energy use and automate processes within their homes.
-Demand in this consumer market is increasing with more than 1.4 billion smart home products expected to be shipped in 2025 – up from just over 800 million in 2020.

 The Consumer IoT Market